Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

 We’ve attempted to go as in-depth as possible without confusing people and a good way to understand the differences between hiking vs trekking is to look at some examples of routes that can be classed as treks.
 Here are few epics:

 - Mount Everest base camp.
 A tough 12 day journey that climbs through 4000m of elevation to hit the starting point of the route to the ‘top of the world’.
 This is one of those routes where knowing your physical limits, being fit, and able to carry a heavy load up what is a really big hill is key!
 Obviously, this isn’t an impossible trek to complete, but people have died through, amongst other reasons, a lack of preparation.

 - The Pennine way.
 Staring in Scotland, the route heads pretty much south until reaching the Peak District in England, this classic trekking route covers 268 miles and takes in stunning views across both borders.
 It’s also the oldest of the British National Trails and, although formally established in 1969, some sections date back to the Bronze Age.

 - Pacific Coast Trail (PCT).
 We couldn’t list some of the world’s greatest trekking routes without mentioning this great North American trail.
-Over 2663 miles long and broken into sections, it’s the equivalent of 10 Pennine Ways stacked on top of each other, and takes an average for 5 months to complete.
+Over 2663 miles long and broken into sections, it’s the equivalent of 10 Pennine Ways stacked on top of each other and takes an average of 5 months to complete.
 Conceived in `932, the PCT was given official status in 1968, under the National Trails System Act.
-Take a look at Jake’s write up of his travels on section J of the PCT, plus his section J kit list.
+Take a look at Jake’s write-up of his travels on section J of the PCT, plus his section J kit list.

 Hike or trek: which should you choose?